-For the fiscal year ended June 30, 2020, the expenditures made in the Town's General Fund exceeded the authorized appropriations made by the governing board for general government and business-type activities.
-These over-expenditures occurred because of unplanned administration, transportation, repairs and maintenance, and environmental protection expenditures.
+For the fiscal year ended June 30, 2021, the expenditures made in the Town's Enterprise Fund exceeded the authorized appropriations made by the governing board for business-type activities.
+These over-expenditures occurred because of unplanned water and sewer fees, maintenances and repairs, and debt service expenditures.
 Management and the Board will more closely review the budget reports to ensure compliance in future years.
 This is an indication that the Town is not following the preaudit requirement.
 The budget must be amended before the obligation to expend funds is incurred [G.S.
 159-13, 159-15, 159-25, 159-28(b), and 159-28(e)].
 The Policy Manual for Local Governments contains a section on budgeting that provides guidance in establishing and maintaining budgetary controls.